-The Building (Earthquake-prone Buildings) Amendment Act 2016 and how it affects buildings after the commencement date which will be no later than 13 May 2018.
+The Building (Earthquake-prone Buildings) Amendment Act 2016 and how it affects buildings after the commencement date of 1 July 2017.

 What these rules mean for priority buildings in Christchurch